geo-c/OCT-Core-Docs/docs/tutorial/1_AppKey.md

-# Create you own app key
+# Create you own API key